lcy-lucky/Editor/README.md

-This repo contains the codes for our submitted paper.
-Editor is a novel multi-resolution framework for MTS data cleaning that include detection, localization and repair modules:<br>
+This repository contains the code for the Editor, which is a local example used in our submitted paper.
+Specially, Editor is a novel multi-resolution framework for MTS data cleaning that include detection, localization and repair modules:<br>
 >Detection Module.
 Editor identifies erroneous windows containing errors across varying magnitudes.<br>
 Localization Module.
 Editor pinpoints the error cells within the erroneous window.<br>
 Repair Module.
 Editor repairs the specific error cells accurately.<br>